QuantEcon/lecture-python-intro/lectures/french_rev.md

 Adam Smith defined a **real bill** as a paper money note that is backed by a claims on a real asset like productive capital or inventories.

-The National Assembly put togethere an ingenious institutional  arrangement to implement this plan.
+The National Assembly put together an ingenious institutional  arrangement to implement this plan.

 In response to a motion by Catholic Bishop Talleyrand (an atheist), the National Assembly confiscated and nationalized  Church lands.